AninditaBasu/iPythonBluemix/README.md

 A simple starter app to get an iPython framework up and running on Bluemix.

-This app can be used to run Python code interactively through Bluemix, for example, the app code demo-ed in this article: [Ask Watson what Twitter is telin you: Part 1](http://www.ibm.com/developerworks/library/cc-ask-watson-part1-bluemix-trs/index.html)
+This app can be used to run Python code interactively through Bluemix, for example, the app code demo-ed in this article: [Ask Watson what Twitter is telling you: Part 1](http://www.ibm.com/developerworks/library/cc-ask-watson-part1-bluemix-trs/index.html)

 ## Installation